Paraphrasing Strategies: Paraphrasing Process Demonstration

-Audio: The writer reads this quote multiple times to ensure she fully understands the main idea.
+Audio: The writer reads this quote multiple times to ensure they fully understands the main idea.

 Visual: The following is displayed on the screen as the narrator continues talking: “Step 2.
 Establish your purpose.”

-Audio: The writer wants to include this information in her paragraph about how modern communication is more democratized.
+Audio: The writer wants to include this information in their paragraph about how modern communication is more democratized.

 Visual: The visual changes to show a blank Word document.
 The writer types the sentences that the narrator says aloud.
 The following is displayed on the screen: “Step 3.
 Write the main point.”

-Audio: She considers the main point of the quote, summarizing it as such: “Social media helps communication for disasters; we can also use social media to talk to these organizations.”
+Audio: They consider the main point of the quote, summarizing it as such: “Social media helps communication for disasters; we can also use social media to talk to these organizations.”

 Visual: The following is displayed on the screen: “Step 4.
 Explain to a coworker.”

-Audio: The writer thinks about how she’d express this main point to a co-worker.
-She writes the following: “Social media and other online platforms are well-suited to facilitate direct communication between citizens and emergency management organizations.”
+Audio: The writer thinks about how they’d express this main point to a co-worker.
+They write the following: “Social media and other online platforms are well-suited to facilitate direct communication between citizens and emergency management organizations.”

 Visual: The following is displayed on the screen: “Step 5.
 Compare, revise, and cite.”

-Audio: The writer compares her paraphrase with the quote.
-She realizes she used too much of the same phrasing, so the voice isn’t really her own.
-She tries again, this time writing the following: “Emergency management organizations and citizens can easily communicate with one another through social media and other online platforms.”
+Audio: The writer compares their paraphrase with the quote.
+They realize they used too much of the same phrasing, so the voice isn’t really their own.
+They try again, this time writing the following: “Emergency management organizations and citizens can easily communicate with one another through social media and other online platforms.”

-This second paraphrase is in her own voice, clearly representing the original source’s main idea but in her own way.
-The writer finishes her paraphrase by adding a citation.
-(Mehta, Bruns, & Newton, 2017)
+This second paraphrase is in the writer’s own voice, clearly representing the original source’s main idea but in their own way.
+The writer finishes their paraphrase by adding a citation: (Mehta et al., 2017)